ludolpif/llss/README.md

 # Purpose and status
-Libre Live Streaming Software (LLSS) is my attempt to mockup a Streaming software, to make live brodcasts on platforms like https://twitch.tv.
+Libre Live Streaming Software (LLSS) is tool for Streamers to make live brodcasts on platforms like https://twitch.tv.

-This software will never be production-ready while I am the (sole) developer and will change to a better name if I feel it can really reach users one day.

 ## Design goals summary
 - Be a game by itself as many streamers enjoy spending time to *not* stream but prepare new stream ideas